 - Selecting this option will bring back all default settings.

-These are so far some of the way to get rid of err_name_not_resolved chrome on Windows operating system. let’s now move on to Android devices.
+These are so far some of the ways to get rid of err_name_not_resolved chrome on the Windows operating system. let’s now move on to Android devices.

 How To Fix Err_Name_Not_Resolved Chrome On Android

 Here are some of the fixes when you’re receiving error err_name_not_resolved DNS on android devices:

 - Make sure the URL you typed in your chrome browser is correct.